status-im/help.status.im/docs/en/your-profile-and-preferences/change-your-status-display-name.md

 # Change your Status display name

 Changing your display name is very easy using the account settings.
 You can change any kind of name despite its type — regular, Status ENS name, ENS name.

 === "Mobile"

-    1. Tap your avatar at the screen bottom.
+    1. Tap your :status-avatar_big: avatar at the screen bottom.
     1. Tap :status-profile: **Edit profile**.
     1. Tap on your name line.
     1. Edit your name and **Save** it.